LEARN MORE ABOUT RECRUITMENT

 Q: What’s recruitment like?

 A: Formal recruitment is held over the course of 4 days, followed by "Bid Day," where you will potentially receive a bid from one of our 10 chapters!
 Potential New Members start the first day by meeting every chapter in ‘parties’ or recruitment rounds.
 As each day passes, the parties get longer and the number of parties you attend decreases until you receive an invitation for membership from a chapter (called a Bid).
-This is done through a mutual selection process—in other words, you narrow down which chapters you feel that you fit beset with, and they do the same!
+This is done through a mutual selection process—in other words, you narrow down which chapters you feel that you fit best with, and they do the same!

 Q: How do I get more information about recruitment?